supaglue-labs/supaglue/docs/docs/integration-patterns/actions-api.md

 ## How it works

 1. You call Supaglue’s Actions API with a request payload.
-2. Supaglue applies mappings and updates the data in Salesforce (or other remote provider).
+2. Supaglue applies mappings and updates the data in Salesforce (or another remote provider).
 You can use Supaglue’s default unified mappings or your own.
 3. Optional: Supaglue updates your application DB for the corresponding record, before returning a 200 response (see cache invalidation).

 ![actions_api_diagram](/img/actions-api-diagram.png 'actions API diagram')

 ## Unified API

-Supaglue unifies action API endpoints, so that you can communicate with multiple providers within a single category with a single interface.
+Supaglue unifies action API endpoints so that you can communicate with multiple providers within a single category with a single interface.

-For example, you can update an Salesforce Account record and HubSpot Company record with the same API endpoint and schema, just by changing a header:
+For example, you can update a Salesforce Account record and HubSpot Company record with the same API endpoint and schema just by changing a header:

 <Tabs>